antistoopmode/antistoopmode.github.io/docs/faq.md

 Is Physical Damage a type of Element Damage?
 > No. Elemental Damage types in Hero Siege 2 include Magic, Cold, Fire, Poison and Lightning.

-How do I change my loot filter?
-> Unfortunately the loot filter was removed from the game.

-How can I bind additional Skills?
-> 1. Set your Skill keybinds in the control settings
-> 1. Click on your second hot bar slot (the one with the right-click mouse icon) to show the available skills.
-> 1. Hover over the skill
-> 1. Press the desired hot key while hovering over the skill

-Why is does the mail not find the recipient?

-{: .highlight }
-> The mail uses the account name as the recipient identifier, which is a major security risk.
-If possible, avoid the mail and trade in character.

 ----